Skip to main content

 • Distributed deployment requires an understanding of your environment and the loads it can easily handle.

-To determine whether it's best to use a distributed deployment of Contrast or a dedicated instance, Contact Support.
+To determine whether it's best to use a distributed deployment of Contrast or a dedicated instance, contact Support.

 • If you are already using Contrast, use your existing instance as Application Server 1 and be sure it uses a distributed database configuration.
 Before you continue, you should: